Worldwide ecommerce revenue has reached billions.

 4. Creative Yet Accurate Fulfillment Strategies Define Success

 The trend toward more channels with more fulfillment option on each means way more moving parts for sellers.
-In 2019 and beyond, retailers will need to double down on real-time, cross-channel inventory management and order fulfillment to make sure they’re able to supply what shoppers want, when they want it, and do both without maxing out their cash on hand or storage space.
+Retailers will need to double down on real-time, cross-channel inventory management and order fulfillment to make sure they’re able to supply what shoppers want, when they want it, and do both without maxing out their cash on hand or storage space.

 Luckily, technology trends like AI will greatly assist organizations in managing their supply and even analyzing sales data to stock more efficiently in the future.